fusion-io/authenticate/docs/PROTOCOLS.md

         if (!aweSomeCredential) {

             // Throwing UnAuthenticated error here
-            // will tell the authenticator the request
+            // will tell the authenticator that the request
             // is not authenticated.
             throw new UnAuthenticated("You are not awesome!");
         }